drusin/gd-dl-json-wrapper/README.md

 # gd-dl-json-wrapper
-A small node script that crowls through the [Godot download repository](https://downloads.tuxfamily.org/godotengine/) and generates a JSON filefor every version with name, download url and other metadata, plus a `main.json` as a dictionairy for all available versions.
+A small node script that crowls through the [Godot download repository](https://downloads.tuxfamily.org/godotengine/) and generates a JSON file for every version containing name, download url and other metadata, plus a `main.json` as a dictionairy for all available versions.

 Structure of the `main.json`:
 ```JSON